demisto/content-docs/docs/incidents/incident-auto-extract.md

 As a result, Cortex XSOAR recommends that you turn off Auto Extract using the server configurations for the different Auto Extract options and only turn it on for those specific scenarios where it is necessary.

-## Auto-extract modes
+## Auto Extract Modes

 Auto Extract supports the following modes:

 * None - Indicators are not automatically extracted.
 Use this option when you do not want to further evaluate the indicators.

-* Inline - Indicators are extracted and enriched within the context that auto-extract runs, and the findings are added to the Context Data.
-For example, if you define auto-extract for the Phishing incident type as inline, all of the indicators for incident classified as Phishing will be extracted and enriched before anything else happens.
+* Inline - Indicators are extracted and enriched within the context that Auto Extract runs, and the findings are added to the Context Data.
+For example, if you define Auto Extract for the Phishing incident type as inline, all of the indicators for incident classified as Phishing will be extracted and enriched before anything else happens.
 The playbook you defined to run by default will not run until the indicators have been fully processed.
 Use this option when you need to have the most robust information available per indicator.
-Unless otherwise configured in a system configuration, this is the default mode in which auto-extract executes.
+Unless otherwise configured in a system configuration, this is the default mode in which Auto Extract executes.

    **Note**: This configuration will slow down your system performance.